 Safe Sanctuary is a set of policies and procedures we implement in order to keep our kids in a safe and nurturing environment.
-Safe Sanctuary training is required for all adults working with children under the age of 18.
+Safe Sanctuary training is required for all adults working with children under 18 years old.

 Throughout the gospels, Jesus provides teachings on providing a peaceable kingdom for all of God’s people, including our most precious gifts, our children and youth (Matthew 5:9, Luke 18:15-17).
 The peaceable kingdom begins with sanctuary.

 Scriptures provide examples of how sanctuary is to be a community of protective nurture and harmony (Psalms 20:1-2, 27:4-5).
 As Christians, we are called to create a safe sanctuary in our churches.
 They must be holy, safe, and protective communities for all of God’s children, regardless of age or ability.
 The purpose of this policy is to address the safety of our children and youth at all local churches, and at District or Annual Conference sponsored events.
 Bear Creek United Methodist Church recognizes the need to have a formal, written policy with procedures in place (1) to help prevent the opportunity for the occurrence and/or the appearance of abuse of children and youth and (2) to help protect workers from false accusations and/or suspicions.